SenseNet/sncom-resources/_drafts/2018-06-13-upgrade-sensenet-6-to-7.md

 snadmin sn-patch-6.5.4-7.1-part2.zip
 ```

+> Note that the patch **re-indexes** the whole content repository and in case of large databases this may take some time.

 Please review the execution logs in the `web\Admin\log` folder to make sure no errors occurred.
 At this point you should be able to start the site, but it is advisable to clean up the environment as the last step.

+#### Update configuration files
+As we created a new web project before, please copy the `web.config` and `web\Tools\SnAdminRuntime.exe.config` from the old web folder (where they were updated during the upgrade process) to the new one.
+Another possibility is to *merge* the necessary values from the old configs to the new ones, because your new web.config may also contain necessary sections added by the new Asp.Net project template.

+As we removed the reference to the `Microsoft.Web.Preview` library, it is not longer needed - unless you use it directly.
+If this is not the case, please remove all segments related to this library from your configuration (e.g. the ones in the `system.web/pages/controls` and the `system.web/compilation/assemblies` sections).

+#### Copy the index
+During the patch we update the local index in the web folder.
+Please copy the `web\App_Data\LocalIndex` folder to the new web folder.
+> Please note that the name of the index folder has changed from `LuceneIndex` to `LocalIndex` in sensenet 7 and the patch already renamed it for you.

 #### Cleanup the solution
-As we created a new web project before, please copy the `web.config` and `web\Tools\SnAdminRuntime.exe.config` from the old web folder (where they were updated during the upgrade process!) to the new one.

 You should delete old projects and use the new web project from now on.

+### Troubleshooting
+If you encounter a `401 Access denied` error after executing the patch and starting the portal from Visual Studio, please try to mount the site in IIS (as opposed to start it F5 in Visual Studio and IIS Express).